2025–26 Eastern Michigan Eagles men's basketball team

-The 2025–26 Eastern Michigan Eagles men's basketball team represents Eastern Michigan University during the 2025–26 NCAA Division I men's basketball season.
-The Eagles, led by fifth-year head coach Stan Heath, play their home games at the George Gervin GameAbove Center in Ypsilanti, Michigan as members of the Mid-American Conference (MAC).
+The 2025–26 Eastern Michigan Eagles men's basketball team represented Eastern Michigan University during the 2025–26 NCAA Division I men's basketball season.
+The Eagles, led by fifth-year head coach Stan Heath, played their home games at the George Gervin GameAbove Center in Ypsilanti, Michigan as members of the Mid-American Conference (MAC).
+The team finished the season 10–21, 4–14 in MAC play to finish in a three-way tie for last place.
+They failed to qualify for the MAC tournament.

+Following the season, the school announced head coach Stan Heath would not return after a 57–99 record over five seasons.
+On March 17, 2026, the school named Clemson assistant Billy Donlon the team's new head coach.

 Previous season

-The Eagles finished the 2024–25 season 16–16, 9–9 in MAC play, to finish in sixth place.
-They qualified for the MAC tournament for the first time since the 2017–18 season.
+The Eagles finished the 2024–25 season 16–16, 9–9 in MAC play to finish in sixth place.
+They qualified for the MAC tournament for the first time since 2018.
 They lost to Miami (OH) in the first round of the tournament.